Increase the life of CDs and DVDs

 Also check your discs for discoloration, especially at the edges.
 See if the different layers are still connected or have begun to de-laminate.

 You may also see small scratches on the outside.
 Most of the time, these will not have too many negative effects in the data, but the deep scratches are not the best.
-Small scratches are a warning sign that the disc is not handling properly, so check if it is inserted in the of properly or if there is something else that affects the physical unit.
+Small scratches are a warning sign that the disc is not handling properly, so check that it is inserted in the case correctly or that there is something else that is affecting the physical drive.

 Then try to play the disc.
 Be careful if it overheats and overloads the system.
 Stop it because it can cause more damage.